 2. The criticism that the results are mainly descriptive and have not formulated into clear theme or exactly how would the circuits work still stands.
 Do the authors still think that the PVs are feedforward inhibition?
 How does ChI activation fit in with the circuits that result in MSN activity?
 And what are the thoughts that how this increase in MSN activity then lead to suppression of speed/movement that fit in with existing literature?
 How do the authors explain the increase in locomotion when PV is activated?
 Overall inhibition of MSNs does not logically result in initiation of movement.
 Some in vitro confirmation of exactly what are the circuits proposed here would be very helpful, as well as the discussion about how this fits in with the bigger picture of the striatal circuits that are known.
 In the abstract, there are places that the wording is very strong although the evidence is weak, or indirect.
 For example, the key sentence “PV cells dictate which populations of MSNs are engaged during movement…..”.
 From the data presented, it does not show or define ‘which population’.

-Response: As mentioned above in critique 1, quite a bit of slice physiology has been done to reveal interactions between PV cells and MSNs as well as CHI’s and MSNs.
-We are uncertain which in vitro studies would be helpful as such “mechanisms” have already been exhaustively explored in slices.
-Indeed, our work, as well as the results of other calcium imaging studies in genetically defined populations of D1 and D2 MSNs, clearly shows that the in vitro manifestation of the interactions between interneurons and MSNs is not equivalent to the way these neural populations interact when striatal circuitry is being recruited in the service of behavior.
-In our view, using a technique that allows us to begin to understanding how these circuits are working dynamically in a behaving animal is the novelty of the current work.
-To date, computational modeling studies have formed the basis of the notion that PV interneuron-mediated feedforward inhibition can shut down active MSNs that are not important for the currently activated motor plan (e.g. Moyer et al., 2014); our data provide a rare in vivo demonstration of this process.
+Response: We believe that these aspects raised here are excellent burning questions to striatal systems.
+We acknowledge that our data presented will not fully address these questions, but we will revise our discussion to specify how our data provide support different hypothesis. ..
+(1) We think that PV cells provide feedforward inhibition, and our data supports this notion. computational modeling studies have formed the basis of the notion that PV interneuron-mediated feedforward inhibition can shut down active MSNs that are not important for the currently activated motor plan (e.g. Moyer et al., 2014); our data provide a in vivo demonstration of this process.
+(2) we think CHIs have complex effect on MSN activity…….